SCONE Guide

 Advanced Source Definitions

-In practice, you still monitor spatial behavior using mapped fission tallies and axial/radial diagnostics before trusting active-cycle statistics.
+In practice, you monitor spatial behavior with mapped fission tallies and axial/radial diagnostics before trusting active-cycle statistics.

 activeTally {